Find more garden information

 Ann is an avid gardener, cook and garden writer, and a Vermont Certified Horticulturist.
 She tends to her old farmhouse and organic homestead where she raises blueberries, raspberries, strawberries, and elderberries, as well as fruit and nut trees.
 Ann grows vegetables and herbs in raised beds and containers that are tucked into a lush landscape of perennial gardens in the scenic Winooski River Valley.
 A trained horticulturist and ecological landscape designer, she is the author of four gardening books, including Organic Gardening for Dummies, and is a longtime contributor to many magazines, websites and other publications.

-Low frames or wattles made of woven willow and other woods grown for this purpose (see Working Woodlands) have been used for millennia to contain raised beds and garden allotments throughout Great Britain.
+Low frames or wattles made of woven willow and other woods grown for this purpose have been used for millennia to contain raised beds and garden allotments throughout Great Britain.
 They tidy the garden edges and help keep soil in place.
-Now you can achieve this look with our easy-to-assemble Willow Planter Gardens.
-Fill them with fragrant herbs, such as lavender, trailing rosemary, thyme and dwarf basil for a doorstep version of a medieval garden.

 In taller versions of natural woven fences or portable panels, called hurdles, the pliable willow or hazel wands are woven between fence posts, either set in the ground or freestanding.
 By using different species, dimensions and colors of willow, a weaver can even create horizontal stripes and patterns.
 Depending on the materials used and skills of the craftsman, the weaving may be rough and rustic or quite sophisticated.
 The resulting barriers last for years and were historically used to temporarily contain animals and, more recently to screen utility areas and other unwelcome views.
 Hurdles and freestanding fence panels can also be placed over a pergola as a roof to cast welcome shade.

 Woven wands can perform many other essential garden duties.
 A graceful gathering of willow stems provides support to sweet peas, while willow hoops hold poppies and peonies in place.
-Inspired by timeless English designs, our Willow Supports and Willow Obelisks look natural in any garden setting.
+Inspired by timeless English designs, willow supports and willow obelisks look natural in any garden setting.

 No matter how noble or humble the garden—from medieval monastery gardens to royal estates to urban community gardens—woven wood is at home in the landscape.
 Its practical, sustainable and flexible nature continues to weave its way into the heart of the garden.